charliecalvert/CloudNotes/Prog270/Week04.md

 ```

 As you can see, this code features a container, and inside that
-container is a place to put your convered markdown.
+container is a place to put your converted markdown.
 The two class
-attributes shown here are included so that bootstrap will know how to
+attributes shown here are included so that bootstrap will know how
-"style" your page.
-In particular, note that you know how the starter-template
+to "style" your page.
+In particular, note that you know how the
-style will look, since we defined it in **index.css**.
+starter-template style will look, since we defined it in
+**index.css**.

 Once you have your page up and running, the next step is to get the
-get the menu working correctly.
+menu working correctly.
 There are several ways to solve this
-problem, some of which are more sophisticated than the one I want you
+problem, some of which are more sophisticated than the one I want
-to implement.
-However, there are advantages to this "simple" solution
+you to implement.
+However, there are advantages to the "simple"
-I show here.
+solution I show here.

 We are going to focus on these lines of codes from the first part of
 the header: